Evening routines are just as important as morning routines my friend. Let’s create yours today!

 ESTABLISHING AN EVENING ROUTINE ASSIGNMENT:

-- Brainstorm a list of tasks from your household’s morning To Do list that could be completed the prior evening to alleviate the morning rush
+- Brainstorm a list of tasks from your household’s morning To-Do list that could be completed the prior evening in order to minimize the morning rush

 - Get in the habit of creating a list of priority tasks for the following day

 - Determine your evening “Clean Slate” tasks

 - Create checklists for yourself and your family members to help everyone stick to your new routine